-The group left Addison with 10 golden retrievers early New Years day, arriving in Newtown in the evening.
-Work started the following morning at the high school, and the following day the group went to the elementary school for its first day of class since the shooting.
+The group left Addison with 10 Golden Retrievers early New Years day, arriving in Newtown in the evening.
+Work started the following morning at the high school.
+The following day the group went to the elementary school for its first day of class since the shooting.
 The actual site has been closed, and classes have been moved to a middle school in nearby Monroe.

 “Some of these kids walk in and they’re scared to death,” Milazzo said.
 “They recognize the police.
 So they only felt secure when they saw the policemen, and he made sure all the doors were locked, or they saw their counselors or teachers.
 And some of the parents never left.
 They opened up the auditorium so the parents could stay and do their work.”